KQM-git/TCL/docs/combat-mechanics/damage/other/client-and-server.md

 * Both player and enemy are granted immortality whilst under high ping but the HP bar will be updated once switched back to normal latency.
   * This can lead to Bennett's Burst ignoring the HP threshold or Albedo's A1 not benefitting from enemies being below 50% HP.
 * Energy is not produced under high ping but will be generated when ping returns to normal.
-* AA energy source is not refunded when back to low latency.
+* AA Energy source is not refunded when back to low latency.
 * Energy is not consumed when under high ping.
 * When enemy is aggro-ed by player before high latency, it will remain aggressive.
 * When enemy is aggro-ed during high latency, it will remain passive for the duration of high latency state.